 Würzburg-Schweinfurt University of Applied Sciences

-The University of Applied Sciences Würzburg-Schweinfurt was founded in 1971.
-Ten faculties with more than 40 bachelor’s and master’s programmes and six research institutes offer varied, practical and future-oriented study programmes.
+The University of Applied Sciences Würzburg-Schweinfurt was founded University of Applied Sciences Würzburg-Schweinfurt was founded in 1971.
+Then faculties with more than 40 bachelor's and master's programmes and eight research institutes offer varied, practical and future-oriented study programmes.
 Since the winter semester 2014/15, German and international students have the opportunity to study some Bachelor’s programmes completely in English.
 The University of Applied Sciences Würzburg-Schweinfurt is one of the largest university of applied sciences in Bavaria with 200 professors and well over 9000 students.

 - Applied Natural Sciences and Humanities

 - Architecture and Civil Engineering